Caltech-IPAC/grits2018-github-tutorial/README.md

 ## Version control with Git

 -> GitHub is a code hosting platform for version control and collaboration based on `git`.
-GitHub allow you to do (more) what git can do visually (mergin branch, diff, blames, insights, logs, history).
+GitHub allow you to do (more) visually what git can do from the termnal (merging branch, diff, blames, insights, logs, history).

 -> Git is a version control system: